apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

     string nodeID = 2;
     // run the predicates for alloactions (true) or reservations (false) bool allocate = 3;
 }

-message ReSyncSchedulerCacheArgs {
-   // a list of assumed allocations, this will be sync'd to scheduler cache. repeated AssumedAllocation assumedAllocations = 1;
-   // a list of allocations to forget repeated ForgotAllocation forgetAllocations = 2;
-}

-message AssumedAllocation {
-   // allocation key used to identify a container. string allocationKey = 1;
-   // the node ID the container is assumed to be allocated to, this info is stored in scheduler cache. string nodeID = 2;
-}

-message ForgotAllocation {
-   // allocation key used to identify a container. string allocationKey = 1;
-}

 message UpdateContainerSchedulingStateRequest {